digitalpowrr/DataAccessioner/UPDATING_TOOLS.md

 Updating FITS for Data Accessioner
 ==================================

-*Last update:  Feb.
-3, 2017*
+*Last update:  Oct.
+2, 2023*

-Data Accessioner is basically a Java GUI wrapped around FITS (the Harvard *File Information Tool Set*);  FITS itself is a wrapper around a number of open source file identification toolkits.
+Data Accessioner is a Java GUI wrapped around FITS (the Harvard *File Information Tool Set*);  FITS itself is a wrapper around a number of open source file identification toolkits.

 Data Accessioner:  http://www.dataaccessioner.org/

 FITS:  http://projects.iq.harvard.edu/fits/home

-Data Accessioner (as of version 1.1) contains FITS 1.0.4, with the following tools enabled:
+Data Accessioner (as of version 1.2) contains FITS 1.6.0, with the following tools enabled:

 * ADL Tool
 * WebVTT Tool
 * Droid
-* JHove (version 1.14.7)
+* JHove
+* Jpylyzer
 * File Utility
-* ExifTool (version 10.37)
+* ExifTool
+* MediaInfo
-* NLNZ Metadata Extractor (version 3.6GA)
+* NLNZ Metadata Extractor
 * OIS File Information
 * OIS XML Information
 * OIS File Information
 * FFIdent
 * Apache Tika

-All of the tools are the versions distributed with FITS, with the exception of the ones with versions listed above, which have been updated for Data Accessioner 1.1.
+Note that Jpylyzer and MediaInfo may not be enabled on all platforms;
+see the FITS documentation for more information on workarounds.
+If a tool cannot be loaded by FITS upon startup, it will not be included in the DataAccessioner list of FITS tools.

 FITS Tools page:  http://projects.iq.harvard.edu/fits/fits/tools